Cushing syndrome can cause a range of symptoms.1,2 The symptoms might also be similar to those of other conditions.3

-Physically, someone with Cushing syndrome might:
+Physically, someone with Cushing syndrome might have:

-- Show skin changes, including:
+- Skin changes, including:

-- Acne or skin infections
+- New or worsened acne or skin infections

 - Thin, fragile skin that bruises easily and heals poorly

-The following less common symptoms may also develop:
+The following less common symptoms also may develop:

 - Severe fatigue

-- Thirstiness and increased need to urinate
+- Thirst and increased need to urinate

 - High blood pressure